vkurilin/flakeheaven/docs/parsers.md

 ## Performance

-If you have performance issues because FlakeHell parses more files than needed, tune [ignore](https://flake8.pycqa.org/en/latest/user/options.html#cmdoption-flake8-ignore) to exclude specific files or directories, or [filename](https://flake8.pycqa.org/en/latest/user/options.html#cmdoption-flake8-filename) to exclude extensions.
+If you have performance issues because FlakeHeaven parses more files than needed, tune [ignore](https://flake8.pycqa.org/en/latest/user/options.html#cmdoption-flake8-ignore) to exclude specific files or directories, or [filename](https://flake8.pycqa.org/en/latest/user/options.html#cmdoption-flake8-filename) to exclude extensions.

-However, keep in mind that FlakeHell has a few hacks to be as fast as possible:
+However, keep in mind that FlakeHeaven has a few hacks to be as fast as possible:

 1. It caches results.
 Cache invalidates after 24 hours or if the configuration was changed.
 1. It doesn't run plugins against files without code blocks.
 Or against empty `*.py` files.